anilah/my-pipeline/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template
+# By default, the pipeline authenticates to GitHub using a personal access token stored in Secrets Manager under the name github-token. password should be stored without json & double Quotes""